 The inventory people do still need something they can use to do their jobs at some minimum level so the company doesn’t fall over but the upside of optimizing the crap out if it just doesn’t exist.

-This doesn’t mean you have license to release the worst UX the world has ever seen.
+This doesn’t mean you have a license to release the worst UX the world has ever seen.
 It is possible to make software so awkward make people so unhappy in their job that they quit.
-This will lead to high turnover and demoralised employees.
+This will lead to high turnover and demoralized employees.
 This is bad.

 When this doesn’t apply